 Don’t ride the trail!
 You may be able to squeak out a ride at the beginning or end of this season, but its not likely.
 Constant freezing, thawing, snow, rain, and not much sun make the surface slow and alot like quick sand.
 It is not for the faint of heart….even on a fat bike.
 Go ride in the south at this time of the year.

-Early Season: Mid-March Through the first week (or two) of May
+Early Season: Mid-March Through Mid-May